Al-Haqbani/z/README.md

 The tool ships with a list of over 200 regex patterns derived from the public database at [secrets.ninja](https://secrets.ninja/).
 These patterns cover a wide variety of API keys and tokens to improve detection accuracy.

-It can optionally search specific employee accounts by username and also provides a small web interface on `localhost:8000` for controlling scans and viewing results.
+It can optionally search specific employee accounts by username and also provides a modern web interface on `localhost:8000` for controlling scans and viewing results.
+The UI is styled with Bootstrap for a clean look.

 ## Usage